Skip to main content

 Biography

-Ms. Bruozas is an educator by training and has spent the past 20 years in a combination of district, nonprofit and academic leadership positions that research and promote STEM education.
+Ms. Bruozas is an educator by training and has spent the past 30 years in a combination of district, nonprofit and academic leadership positions that research and promote STEM education.
 She earned her M.S. in Learning Sciences from Northwestern University and a B.S. in Secondary Education and Biological Sciences from Ball State University.
-Her publications include several national science curricula for middle and high school classrooms and numerous professional presentations and research articles.
+Her publications include several national science curricula for middle and high school classrooms and numerous professional presentations and research articles focused on developing the next generation STEM workforce.

-Ms. Bruozas is the inaugural chair of the National Laboratory Education Directors Council, leading national STEM efforts across the 17 Department of Energy national labs and currently chairing the workforce development efforts within the National Energy Storage Grand Challenge.
-Additionally, she is a member of the National Association for Research in Science Teaching, National Science Teacher Association, and International Society of Technology in Education.
+Ms. Bruozas is the inaugural chair of the National Laboratory Education Directors Council, leading national STEM efforts across the 17 Department of Energy national labs and sits on many regional and national committees focused on building a national STEM workforce.

 Grants